This Writer Is Using Her Platform To Help Navajo People During COVID-19

 Advertisement

-Enter Sierra Ornelas, a Navajo writer and showrunner for NBC shows like Superstore, Brooklyn Nine-Nine and the new Rutherford Falls.
+Enter Sierra Ornelas, a Navajo Mexican-American writer and showrunner for NBC shows like Superstore, Brooklyn Nine-Nine and the new Rutherford Falls.
 Ornelas, distraught by the news plaguing her own community, felt necessary to use her resources to get people to pay attention to what’s happening.
 Determined to create material change, she created the Donation 4 Navajo Nation Challenge — a campaign to get people to donate to the Navajo Nation, which launched on Friday, May 8.

 "I was reading a lot of news and posts from friends about how the Navajo Nation was being impacted by COVID, and while I don't live on my rez, a lot of my family and friends do and it became quickly apparent the dangers that were coming.
 It was also so inspiring to see so many of my Native friends find ways to protect their homeland and its citizens," Ornelas tells Refinery29 about how she first decided to start the campaign.

-As a Navajo Mexican-American woman, Ornelas stresses that there are not many people with her identity and heritage in spaces like the ones she currently occupies in Hollywood to begin with.
+As a Navajo woman herself, Ornelas stresses that there are not many people with her identity and heritage in spaces like the ones she currently occupies in Hollywood to begin with.
 This gave her a unique opportunity to create awareness.
 "I wanted to help, but I wasn't there.
 I connected with Crystal Echo Hawk (Pawnee), who is my friend and the founder and CEO of IllumiNative.
 I had participated in something similar to this, called the #OneVidaAtATime challenge started by my two showrunner friends: Tanya Saracho and Gloria Calderón Kellett."
 Ornelas says that using the model they had set, she came up with this Donation 4 Navajo Nation Challenge.

 Advertisement